New measures have been introduced for foreign workers in Canada and Canadian employers who are hiring them.

 What you should know if you want to work in Canada

-- Your employer may need to get a labour market opinion (LMO) to hire you.
+- Your employer may need to get a Labour Market Impact Assessment (LMIA) to hire you.
 This is a document from the Government of Canada that gives your employer permission to hire a foreign worker.

-- Some jobs do not need an LMO.
+- Some jobs do not need an LMIA.

 - You must meet the requirements to: